Runaway Transition in Irreversible Polymer Condensation with Cyclisation: Results

+With this calculation, we have thus shown that at small enough but non-zero $\kappa_0$, the fraction of mass turning into rings is finite if $\lambda - \mu = \nu - \alpha + 4\nu > 1$ or $\nu > \alpha/5$ which is valid for any type of polymer in the non-entangled ($\alpha=1$) regime.
+This implies that in this regime we expect the cyclisation probability to decay fast enough and cannot prevent the runaway of the $M_0 - M_\text{rings}^{\infty}$ mass into linear chains that keep growing in time.

-Although our simulations support the notion that a low value of $\kappa$ will result in linear chains of increasing lengths and vanishing cyclisation rate, they are fundamentally limited to finite-size systems where the cyclisation rate of the largest chain never rigorously goes to 0.
-To firmly establish the existence of our runaway transition, in the SI we use an asymptotic theory to analytically demonstrate that the mass fraction of linear polymers goes to a finite limit at $t\rightarrow\infty$ in a thermodynamic system.
-We find that the key condition to ensure the runaway transition to exist is that the cyclisation rate $k_0 = \kappa_0 l^{\mu}$ decays strongly enough.
+Consistently with this, in both MD and MC simulations, we never observe the formation of rings larger than 10 initial monomers.
+As shown here using asymptotic theory the mass fraction of linear polymers goes to a finite limit at $t\rightarrow\infty$ in a thermodynamic system.
+We find that the key condition to ensure the existence of runaway transition is that the cyclisation rate $k_0 = \kappa_0 l^{\mu}$ decays strongly enough.
 More specifically, we require the exponent $\mu$ to be $\mu = - 4\nu < -4\alpha/5$ or $\nu > \alpha/5$.
-This condition is always met in the Rouse unentangled ($\alpha=1$) regime, and also in the entangled ($\alpha=2$) regime, provided that the polymers are not fully collapsed ($\nu=1/3$).
+This condition is always met in the Rouse unentangled ($\alpha=1$) regime, provided that the polymers are not fully collapsed ($\nu=1/3$).
+This argument establishes the existence of a runaway transition in the limit of large time and at large enough concentrations $c/c^*$.